AsuranJ/AsuCombot-HEVC/README.md

 ### Public Commands:
 ```
-start - Start Bot
+starts - Start Bot
-compress - Compress Video
+com - Compress Video
-help - How to Use Bot
+helps - How to Use Bot
 ```

 ### Admin Commands: